laminlabs/lamin-blog/docs/launch.md

 > All is data. -- [Barney Glaser (1978)](https://en.wikipedia.org/wiki/Grounded_theory) <br>
 > A huge amount of effort is spent cleaning data to get it ready for analysis. -- [Hadley Wickham (2014)](https://www.jstatsoft.org/article/view/v059i10)

-But only since recently they have become painful for a large number of people: Untraceable agentic results cannot be trusted.
+But only since everybody started to delegate work to agents they have become painful for a large number of people: Untraceable agentic results cannot be trusted.
 Agents burn tokens, make mistakes, or fail entirely if unable to efficiently access data.
 Changes made by agents have a particularly strong need for review.

 > The bottleneck for biological agents is the absence of a layer for querying biological data. -- [Laura Luebbert (2026)](https://www.anthropic.com/research/agents-in-biology)